christianalfoni/op-op-spec/README.md

 ### Async pipe and error handling

 This operator transparently handles values that are promises.
-Meaning that for example **map** could return a promise and it would wait for that promise to resolve before moving on to next operator.
+Meaning that for example **map** could return a promise or be an async function, and it would wait for it to resolve before moving on to next operator.

 ```js
 const pipe = (...initialOperators) => (err, value, next, final) => {